 Table of Contents

-How to Make this Chilli Sin Carne Using TVP
+How to Make Vegan Chilli Sin Carne Using TVP

 Lot’s of people love using TVP (textured vegetable protein) in the meal because it’s chewy and replaces the meat.
 But as I’ve never eaten meat, I don’t try to imitate meat meals with my vegan meals.